Czarny Dunajec (river): Tributaries

 The width of the river ranges from 3 to 15 m.
 The water depth is variable; from shallows to plunge pools up to 3 m deep.
-In its upper part (down to the village of Czarny Dunajec) it has the character of a mountain river; there are numerous weirs in its bed in this section.
+In its upper part (down to the village of Czarny Dunajec), the Czarny Dunajec has the character of a mountain river; there are numerous weirs in its bed in this section.
 Downstream, in the Orava-Nowy Targ Basin, the river slows down and behaves like lowland rivers; it produces bends and side branches.

 Fly fishing is allowed along the entire length of the river, but only outside the buffer zone of the Tatra National Park (below the mouth of the Iwański Potok).
-The river mainly contains brown trout, less common grayling and chub.
+The Czarny Dunajec mainly contains brown trout, less common grayling and chub.